MarkielPL/AnotherArch-PC/README.md

-# *topic is in bulid, but feel free too take what u want*
+# *topic is in bulid, but feel free to take whatever u want*

 ## AnotherArch-PC
 ### when using wifi